Efforts to make protective medical gear in US falling flat

 The AP identified more than $125 million in grants to spur production of pandemic supplies made to over 300 business in 10 states — Alabama, Hawaii, Indiana, Kansas, Louisiana, Maryland, Massachusetts, Missouri, New York and Ohio.
 It’s possible that grants were awarded in additional states, but there is no central clearinghouse to track them.

 In November 2020, Alabama awarded one of the single largest grants — nearly $10.6 million from federal pandemic relief funds — to HomTex Inc. The company was to equip a new Selma facility to make 250 million surgical masks and 45 million N95 masks annually.
-The plant returned $1.8 million of the state grant and has yet to make anything due to a lack of customers.
+The plant has yet to make anything due to a lack of customers.

 “I can’t produce product that I can’t sell,” HomTex President Jeremy Wootten said.